The Future of Marriage: Sex, Lies and Robots

 Tammy Nelson will talk with Wednesday Martin, Bryony Cole, Sue Jay Johnson and Katherine Woodward Thomas in the extended Advanced classes.

-- April 25th – FREE session – Monogamy; Can it Survive? with Dr. Tammy Nelson
+- Session 1 – Monogamy; Can it Survive? with Dr. Tammy Nelson

-- May 2 – Part One: The Future of Female with Wednesday Martin
+- Session 2 – Part One: The Future of Female with Wednesday Martin

-- May 9 – Part Two: Digital Relationships – Online, Alternative and Robots with Bryony Cole
+- Session 3 – Part Two: Digital Relationships – Online, Alternative and Robots with Bryony Cole

-- May 16 – Part Three: The Future of Parenting; What to Tell Kids with Sue Jaye Johnson
+- Session 4 – Part Three: The Future of Parenting; What to Tell Kids with Sue Jaye Johnson

-- May 23 – Part Four: The Future of Uncoupling with Katherine Woodward Thomas
+- Session 5 – Part Four: The Future of Uncoupling with Katherine Woodward Thomas

 - None of us want to break up in ways that do irreparable damage to ourselves, and family and children.
 Conscious Uncoupling, created by marriage and family therapist Katherine Woodward Thomas and made famous by Gwyneth Paltrow, provides a blueprint for separations most known for their acts of kindness, big-hearted gestures of generosity and for efforts made to do the right thing for the right reasons.
 The future of breakups and divorce is about learning to end our romantic unions in honorable ways, and discovering how we can all live happily even after.